 School Reps

-School Reps exist to effectively represent students’ academic interests at School level; create change at School level; engage Department Reps within their School and escalate any issues that exist beyond their School.
+School Reps exist to effectively represent students’ academic interests at School level; create change at School level; engage Senior Course Reps within their School and escalate any issues that exist beyond their School.
 This role is available for undergraduate students only (see section 9 for postgraduate provision).

 They are expected to:

-Proactively and effectively gather feedback from Department Reps – building up an understanding of what is working well and what could be improved across their School;
+Proactively and effectively gather feedback from Senior Course Reps – building up an understanding of what is working well and what could be improved across their School;

 Exercise influence at School level through a range of relationships, networks and meetings to achieve positive change on behalf of the students they represent;

-Communicate progress and the outcomes of feedback to Department Reps, Course Reps and students in their School – to ensure students understand what has, and will, happen as a result of their feedback;
+Communicate progress and the outcomes of feedback to Senior Course Reps, Course Reps and students in their School – to ensure students understand what has, and will, happen as a result of their feedback;

 Act as a positive ambassador for the Students’ Union and Academic Reps.